Secured-Finance/contracts/README.md

 1. Run `npm run flatten`
 2. Delete the duplicated file from `flattened/BeaconProxyController.sol`. hardhat flatten is not smart enough to avoid some patterns of circular dependencies.
 Don't worry we will fix this.
 3. Run `npm run security:mythril`
+4. Check the generated report named `secured-finance-mythril.json` in the project root

 You will encounter the following error.
 Please remove the duplicated contract from `flattened/BeaconProxyController.sol` as the error mentions.
 And run it again.